GiuleXje/Social-media/README.md

    	This section will focus on multiple features such as: feed, user's profile, user's that reposted a specific post and so on.

-   	Befoare we jump into each task, let's talk about each file of the project and what it contains.
+   	Before we jump into each task, let's talk about each file of the project and what it contains.
 The file "social_media.c" is the main file of this project and it contains mostly the main menu, where we chose which task we would like to perform.
 The files "friends.c" and "friends.h" will handle the functions required for TASK1.
 Files "posts.c" and "posts.h" will handle the functions required for TASK2.
 Lastly, files "feed.c"